Home | Contact Us

 However, FIRST robotic’s motto, Gracious Professionalism, came to the rescue.
 Despite troubles preparing their own robot, the team from Pennsylvania dropped their own bolts and went nuts.
 Scavenging parts from throughout the pits, the two teams worked to the last minute assembling a robot.
 Right before the final buzzer, the teams got the robot approved for competition.

 When queried about performing such a feat, Wissahickon team member Chris Brouse said, “I’m getting use to it.
-This is not the first time this sort-of thing has happened.
-A couple years ago we were at a competition when a team showed-up under the assumption they were suppose to build their robot on-the-spot.
+This is not the first time this sort-of thing has happened with a team from Brazil.
+A couple years ago we were at a competition when the team from Brazil arrived under the assumption they were suppose to build their robot on-the-spot.
 We worked into the night then, too.”

 The karma of gracious professionalism seems to be coming back to kiss them in the bot.
 Late into the preliminary rounds, the Wissahickon team is in first place.